Bitcoin in China

 - The World’s Perception of Chinese Miners Vs. The Reality of the Situation

-During the video one of Bitbank’s co-founder’s Guo Chandler identifies what may be one of the greatest challenges of broader acceptance, understanding.
+One person in the video identified what may be one of the greatest challenges of broader acceptance, understanding.
 “When [people finally] do understand,” he says, “it’s too late to catch up.”
 Later in the interview he explains that the Chinese government has already taken serious interest in the blockchain technology, and if it decides to use it, it “could become China’s future currency.”